oracle-livelabs/database/db-23c-fundamentals/new-schema-level-privileges/new-schema-level-privileges.md

     These grants provides user bob with select, insert, update, delete, execute any procedures, functions, packages, and select sequence privileges on all tables and views within the schema sally.

 3. Schema-level privileges dynamically adapt to schema changes.
-If new tables or views are added to the HR schema, users granted schema-level privileges instantly gain access without additional management.
+If new tables or views are added to the schema, users granted schema-level privileges instantly gain access without additional management.

 4. Oracle Database 23ai simplifies privilege management with dedicated views.
 We can use views like `DBA_SCHEMA_PRIVS` to check the schema-level privileges granted to users.
 Others include ROLE\_SCHEMA\_PRIVS, USER\_SCHEMA\_PRIVS, and SESSION\_SCHEMA\_PRIVS.